Cambodia

 People to people links

 People to people links between Australia and Cambodia are an important aspect of our relationship.
 Our links are forged through education, tourism and culture.
-There are over 57,000 people of Cambodian origin living in Australia (2021 Census).
+There are more than 57,000 people of Cambodian ancestry living in Australia (2021 Census).
 Cambodian refugees began arriving in Australia after the Khmer Rouge regime gained power in 1975, with numbers peaking in the 1980s.

 Approximately 7,000 Australians reside in Cambodia, most being dual Cambodian-Australian citizens or expatriates involved in development assistance work or business.